technomancy/leiningen/doc/PROFILES.md

 profiles in `project.clj`, so this can be used for project-specific overrides that you don't want committed in version control.

-Global profiles can also be specified in `~/.lein/profiles.clj` and in `clj`-files within `~/.lein/profiles.d`.
+Global profiles can also be specified in `~/.lein/profiles.clj`.
 These will be available in all projects managed by Leiningen, though those profiles will be overridden by profiles of the same name specified in the project.

-Defining the same global profile in multiple different files is considered an error.
+You can also define global profiles within `clj`-files inside `~/.lein/profiles.d`.
+The semantics within such files differ slightly from other profile files: The profile map is defined within the file, and the name of the profile is named after the file itself (without the `.clj` part).
+Defining the same global profile in both `~/.lein/profiles.clj` and in `~/.lein/profiles.d` is considered an error.

 The `:user` profile is separate from `:dev`; the latter is intended to be specified in the project itself.
 In order to avoid collisions, the project